tamerrarda/TroiaDocs/docs/intro.md

 Troia closes that gap.
 The shopper pays Troia in lira with their Troy card, in exactly the domestic setting where it works, and Troia settles the merchant abroad in USDC on Stellar.
 A domestic card thus reaches an international merchant it otherwise could not; the merchant, for its part, simply receives an ordinary crypto payment — funded, converted, and reconciled by Troia, which absorbs both the currency conversion and the risk that the exchange rate moves during the days-long settlement window.

+In practice, a shopper never installs a wallet or handles a seed phrase.
+The way Troia is used is a small browser extension: on a supported storefront checkout it recognises the crypto payment request, offers to settle it with a "Pay with Troy card" button, and — when the shopper accepts — opens the ordinary iyzico card form.
+That extension is the everyday entry point to everything described below; it holds no keys and signs nothing itself, leaving the payout to Troia's backend.

 ## How one payment flows

 A single payment moves through four steps, and the order of those steps is the whole safety story.